 \subsection{Discrete prior over fixed weights (\texorpdfstring{$\discretedist$}{Ddisc})}

 The Gaussian prior spreads probability mass over a large region of weight vectors, but in real world distributions, there isn't such a ``uniform'' prior over the task space.
-Rather, there are a few common tasks (e.g. summarization or sentiment analysis) which frequently appear in the task distribution, and pretrained LLMs rely on these priors for producing outputs \citep{min2022rethinking, wei2023larger, pan2023incontext}.
+Rather, there are a few common tasks (e.g. summarization or sentiment analysis) which frequently appear in the task distribution, and pretrained LLMs utilize these priors \citep{min2022rethinking, wei2023larger, pan2023incontext}.

 We take this scenario to the extreme and consider training over a ``fixed'' set of weights with the distribution $\discretedist$ sampling $w$ uniformly from $\{w_1, \ldots, w_n\}$.
 We refer to this as the ``discrete distribution''.
 For our experiments, we set $n=64$ and fix each $w_i$ as an independent sample of $\Normal(0, \identityd)$.
-With this new prior over the weights, ridge regression is no longer the optimal solution.
+With this new prior, ridge regression is no longer optimal.
 The Bayes optimal estimator for $\discretedist$ is:

 where $\normalpdf{\cdot}$ is the density of the standard multivariate normal distribution (derivation in \refapp{mix_bayes_derivation}).
 We refer to this estimator as \emph{discrete regression}.
 After training for sufficiently many steps, we find that the Transformer achieves the same loss as the Bayes-optimal estimator $\wdiscopt$, clearly outperforming ridge regression on the fixed set of weights (\reffig{cleandist_training}, right).